krn1904/artify/WORKING.md

 - Customer: “My Requests” shows your commissions; “New Request” starts a new one.
 - Artist: “Incoming” shows new requests; “Archive” shows accepted/declined/completed.
 - The page auto‑updates on focus (and for artists every ~15s).
 Use the Refresh button if needed.

+### Favorites
+- Find all your favorited items at `/dashboard/favorites`.
+- The page refreshes on mount and when returning focus, so it reflects recent changes.

 ### Adding your artwork (artists)
 - Go to Explore.
 If you’re logged in as an artist, you’ll see an “Add artwork” button next to the page title.